TiagoTeixeira-synthara/tinytest/README.md

 Tests are created using a set of macros with syntax resembling function syntax.
 In order to create unit test, use UNITTEST_BEGIN(TESTNAME) macro, where TESTNAME will be name used to reference the test.
 Inside the unit test function, testing code must be placed between UNITTEST_SETUP(); and UNITTEST_END(); macros.

+Test names must be unique throughout the entire project, and each file containing tests must include unittest.h file.

 Example test:

     UNITTEST_BEGIN(multest)